Sorry, you need to enable JavaScript to visit this website.

 As we approach the 2030 UN Agenda deadline, it is imperative to take tangible, collaborative actions to ensure sustainable development is achieved by using an array of diverse levers.
 This session will focus on embedding sustainable development practices into the legacy of hosting mega events, with a particular focus on the past and future host cities of the Olympic and Paralympic Games such as Barcelona, London and Brisbane..

 The City of Barcelona was host city for the 1992 Summer Olympic Games and is widely regarded as the first host city to use the Games as a catalyst to drive city transformation.
 The legacy of the 1992 Games in Barcelona delivered the modernisation and structural reform of the economy, provided new infrastructure that connected the city to the sea, increased sports participation, bolstered the tourism sector, and importantly increased citizen engagement and pride in the city.
-Barcelona was truly transformed from a local city to a global city.
+Barcelona was truly transformed from a local city to a global city and will share the evolution of this journey including the hosting of the America’s Cup in 2024.

 London’s successful bid to host the 2012 Games came with a legacy promise to transform the heart of east London.
 Jobs, investment, educational and cultural opportunities have been realised as a result of that promise, and the International Olympic Committee sees London’s regeneration commitments as a blueprint for other cities to follow.